 Federal Student Loan Holders Who are Able to Continue Payments

-- Your payments will pay off accrued interest before March 13 and go toward the principal.
+- Your payments will pay off accrued interest before March 13 and go toward the principal loan balance.

 - Your monthly payment will not go down; however, you will repay your loans more quickly and pay less over time.